abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 Functors in programming.
 The list functor
 ===

-Types in programming language form a category, associated to that category are some functors that programmers use every day, such as the list functor, that we will use as an example.
-The list functor is an example of a functor that maps from the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.
+Types in programming language form a category, and in that category there are some functors that programmers use every day, such as the list functor, that we will use as an example.
+The list functor is an example of a functor that maps the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.

 ![A functor in programming](../10_functors/functor_programming.svg)

-But let's start with the basics: defining the concept of a functor in programming context is as simple as changing the terms we use, according to the table in chapter 2 (the one that compares category theory with programming languages), and (perhaps more importantly) changing the font we use in our formulas from "modern" to "monospaced".
+But let's start with the basics: defining the concept of a functor in programming context is as simple as changing the font we use in our formulas from "modern" to "monospaced".
+And also, using the more "programmy" terms listed in the table in chapter 2.

 > A functor between two categories (let's call them `A` and `B`) consists of a mapping that maps each ~~object~~ *type* in `A` to a type in `B` and a mapping that maps each ~~morphism~~ *function* between types in `A` to a function between types in `B`, in a way that preserves the structure of the category.